heryts/CoreShift-GKI2/README.md

 <!-- SPDX-License-Identifier: MPL-2.0 -->

-# CoreShift-GKI
+# CoreShift-GKI2

-CoreShift-GKI is a GitHub Actions-based Android GKI LTS kernel builder.
+CoreShift-GKI2 is a GitHub Actions-based Android GKI kernel builder, forked and extended from [CoreShift-GKI](https://github.com/CoreShiftD/CoreShift-GKI) with a much wider set of root manager integrations (KernelSU forks, MidoriSU hook variants, SUSFS4KSU) and additional zram compressor/backend support.

 It helps you build flashable custom GKI kernels without setting up a full Android kernel build environment locally.
 You choose a kernel family, root manager, and optional features in GitHub Actions, then download the generated output.

 > Custom kernels can bootloop your device.
 Use this only if you know how to recover with recovery or fastboot.

-## What CoreShift-GKI Builds
+## What CoreShift-GKI2 Builds

-CoreShift-GKI can build Android GKI LTS kernels for supported Android kernel families and package them into flashable AnyKernel zip files.
+CoreShift-GKI2 can build Android GKI kernels for supported Android kernel families and package them into flashable AnyKernel zip files.

 It is designed for: